 Countries with endemic or possible endemic Zika virus transmission are countries where there is evidence of Zika virus transmission in the past, with or without ongoing transmission.
 This group includes countries where transmission appears to occur or has occurred at low levels and countries that experienced an epidemic in the past.
 Such countries, mainly in Southeast Asia and Africa, are not considered as having a current outbreak beyond baseline levels, though intensified surveillance is currently underway.
 As such, these countries do not have current travel warnings.
 The risk to international travellers is considered very low, however, pregnant women (in any trimester) should consider postponing non-essential travel to Southeast Asia until further information is available.
 Microcephaly associated with congenital Zika virus infection has been confirmed in 2 cases in Thailand in late September 2016 and had not previously been reported in Southeast Asia.

 Transmission of Zika virus

 Transmission occurs predominantly from the bite of an infected Aedes mosquito, especially Aedes aegypti.
-The same mosquito transmits chikungunya, dengue and yellow fever and, in the past, Zika infection has inexplicably tended to follow chikungunya epidemics.
+However, it is becoming clear that the Zika virus may be transmitted by many different mosquito species.
+The Aedes species also transmits chikungunya, dengue and yellow fever and, in the past, Zika infection has inexplicably tended to follow chikungunya epidemics.